Codingsimon/Codingsimon/README.md

+### I am Simon
-## A 3rd year Business Informatics student.
+A 3rd year Business Informatics student.
-## A Java developer.
+A Java developer.
-## Interested in emerging technologies and innovative businesses.
+Interested in emerging technologies and innovative businesses.
 ---------------------------------------------------

 Currently learning Spring Boot and neo4j.
 Getting into Machine Learning and Python development.
 Working on a service oriented database architecture.
 <!--
 **Codingsimon/Codingsimon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.